scottschroeder/storyestimate/README.md

 ## Major TODOs
-- Authorization: When POSTs are made, clients get a token for further use.
-We are not currently doing any auth.
 - Refactor: We instantiate a new redis client on every call.
 - API Cleanup: Move endpoints around under an `/api` and possibly doc the whole thing in a swagger spec.
 - PubSub & Websockets: Create an event for notifications on changes to a session.